 Thursday

-18Are you ready to embark on a journey that will revolutionize the way you work with data?
+19Are you ready to embark on a journey that will revolutionize the way you work with data?
+Welcome to "Power BI for Beginners - Turn Data into Decisions".

 Monday